carolynnharris/Saci_Enviro_d2H/README.md

 # Saci_Enviro_d2H
-Supplementary Materials for Harris et al. "Lipid hydrogen isotope compositions primarily reflect growth water in the model archaeon Sulfolobus acidocaldarius". bioRxiv (in review) <https://www.biorxiv.org/content/10.1101/2024.10.24.620110v1.full>.
-This repository holds data and supplementary source code for the manuscript.
+This repository holds data and supplementary source code for the manuscript, Harris et al. "Lipid hydrogen isotope compositions primarily reflect growth water in the model archaeon Sulfolobus acidocaldarius".
+(In press at Applied and Environmental Microbiology, special issue on Planetary Microbiology.
+Pre print availabe here: <https://www.biorxiv.org/content/10.1101/2024.10.24.620110v1.full>.)

+In brief, this paper examines how growth rates, lipid profiles, and lipid/water H-isotope fractionation in a model hyperthermophilic archaeon vary in response to experimentally-manipulated growth conditions -- temperature, pH, aeration rate, electron acceptor flux, and electron donor flux.
+Growth rates were determined using opitcal density observations over time.
+Lipids were extracted from cell pellets using standard Bligh-Dyer extraction techniques.
+Tetraether lipids (GDGTs) were further derivitized to component biphytane chains via chemical ether cleavage.
+Biphytane profiles (identity and quantity) were analyzed via GC-MS and GC-FID.
+The H-isotope composition of individual biphytanes was analyzed via GC-Py-IRMS.

 The raw data is presented in the folder "00Data_Inputs".
-The R scripts will generate the tables and figures included in the manuscript and the supplement.
+The R scripts will generate the tables and figures included in the manuscript and the supplemental information.
-The main dataset for this paper is also hosted on zenodo at: DOI 10.5281/zenodo.14743883.
+The primary dataset for this paper is also hosted on zenodo at: DOI 10.5281/zenodo.14743883.

 Please contact Carolynn Harris at carolynn.m.harris.gr@dartmouth.edu with any questions.